Top 40 Salesforce Apex Triggers Interview Questions 2026 — Bulkification, Handler Pattern, Order of Execution & Real Code Examples

 Write a trigger on Lead — when a Lead is inserted, create a duplicate Lead with the same details.

-When we insert the duplicate Lead, the same trigger fires again → infinite loop → governor limit hit.
-Must use a static boolean recursion guard.
+Critical concern — Recursion Risk!
+Inserting the duplicate fires the trigger again → infinite loop.
+Must use a static boolean recursion guard! 🔄

 trigger LeadDuplicateTrigger on Lead (after insert) {